Oliver St John: Apologia and exile

 After the Restoration St John petitioned unsuccessfully to retain his office as Lord Chief Justice.
 He published an account of his past conduct (The Case of Oliver St John, 1660), and this apologia enabled him to escape any retribution worse than exclusion from public office.
-He retired to his country house in Northamptonshire till 1662, when he left England and went to Basel, Switzerland and afterwards to Augsburg, Germany.
+He retired to his country house in Northamptonshire until 1662, when he left England and went to Basel, Switzerland and afterwards to Augsburg, Germany.

 Family

 St John married firstly Johanna Altham, only daughter of Sir John Altham of Latton, Essex, and by her had two sons and two daughters.
-In 1638 he married Elizabeth, daughter of Henry Cromwell, with whom he had two children.
+In 1638 he married Elizabeth, daughter of Henry Cromwell (c.1566-1630) and a first cousin of Oliver Cromwell, with whom he had two children.
 After her death he married, in 1645, Elizabeth Oxenbridge, daughter of Daniel Oxenbridge.
 His son Francis was MP for Peterborough.
 His daughter Johanna married Sir Walter St John of Lydiard Tregoze and was the grandmother of Viscount Bolingbroke.
 His third daughter, Elizabeth, married Sir John Bernard, 2nd Baronet and their daughter Johanna Bernard married Richard Bentley.

 St John belonged to the senior branch of an ancient family.
 There were two branches: the St Johns of Bletsoe in Bedfordshire, and the St Johns of Lydiard Tregoze in Wiltshire, both descendants of the St Johns of Stanton St John in Oxfordshire.

-Oliver St John was the great-grandson of Oliver St John, who had been created Baron St John of Bletso in 1559, and a distant cousin of the 4th Baron who was created earl of Bolingbroke in 1624, and who took an active part on the parliamentary side of the English Civil War, his son, the 5th Baron St. John, being killed at the Battle of Edgehill.
+A distant cousin of the 4th Baron who was created Earl of Bolingbroke in 1624, Oliver took an active part on the parliamentary side of the English Civil War, his son, the 5th Baron St. John killed at the Battle of Edgehill.
 Oliver was a distant cousin of the King through Margaret Beauchamp of Bletso, grandmother of Henry VII, whose first husband was Sir Oliver St. John of Lydiard Tregoze (died 1437).